AdobeDocs/experience-manager-learn.en/help/getting-started-spa-wknd-tutorial-develop/angular/chapter-8.md

 1. **Build business logic** to expose content via public getters for consumption in the** list.component.html**

 1. Define the **EditConfig** for the Angular component.
-1. Map the Angular component to the  appropriate ** :    type ** value
+1. Map the Angular component to the  appropriate **:type** value

-1. Add the new Angular component to the ** app.module.ts's   entryComponents ** array.
+1. Add the new Angular component to the **app.module.ts's entryComponents** array.
 1. Build the **view** of the component in** list.component.html**

 1. **Style** the component appropriately in **list.component.scss**